parmeniong/neocolumn.nvim/README.md

     -- The character use as the neocolumn character = "│",
-    -- The neocolumn will be shown only if the length of the current line is this close to it max_distance = 0
+    -- The neocolumn will be shown only if the length of the current line is this close to it -- zero will make the neocolumn always visible max_distance = 0
 }
 ```